SpacehuhnTech/esp8266_deauther/README.md

 This attack shows how vulnerable the 802.11 WiFi standard is and that it has to be fixed.
 **A solution is already there, why don’t we use it?**

-# Tutorial
+## Installation

 The only thing you will need is a computer and an ESP8266.

-I recommend you to buy one of the USB breakout/developer boards.
+I recommend you to buy one of the USB breakout/developer boards with 4mb flash size.
 It doesn’t matter which board you use, as long as it has an ESP8266 on it.
+If you using an ESP-01 or other chips with just 1mb, you can comment out the mac vendor list in data.h.

 **1** Install [Arduino](https://www.arduino.cc/en/Main/Software) and open it.